top of page

 Services

-I'm Zoe Southcott — counsellor, clinical supervisor, and PhD researcher.
-I am a registered NCPS member, verified on Psychology Today, and hold a Level 6 Certificate in Clinical Supervision.
+Zoe Southcott — counsellor, clinical supervisor, and PhD researcher.
+Registered NCPS member, verified on Psychology Today.
+I hold a Level 6 Certificate in Clinical Supervision.
 Currently (2025) completing a doctorate in trauma-informed practice at the University of Gloucestershire, I bring 12 years’ experience of clinical experience with a wide client base in private, charitable, and forensic settings.

 Blog